 - Fill rate – The percentage of orders that are delivered as ordered on the first shipment.

-In reality, there are many supply chain metrics.
+In reality, there are many vital metrics.
 The aim is to choose the appropriate ones based on industry and company.

 What is the Extended Supply Chain?